 ReferencesEero Saarinen, Antonio Roman

-From the architect.
+Text description provided by the architects.
 Known for his innovative, sculptural forms used throughout both architecture and furniture designs, Eero Saarinen includes these same curving and organic forms in the TWA Terminal as well as in the Dulles International Airport on the outskirts of Washington D.C.

 The growth in aviation at the end of World War II led to the proposal and passing of the Washington Airport Act of 1950, which stated that there would be federal backing for a second airport.
 After many proposed sites were not passed, President Eisenhower chose a small town once known as Willard as the best location for the airport in 1958.